 The Berlin Conference

 The reason for this burst of colonial ambition had little to do with Africa and everything to do with Europe itself.
-France turned to Africa as a way to compensate for the loss in the war against Germany in 1871.
+France turned to Africa as a way to compensate for the humiliating loss in the war against Germany in 1871.
 It was a way to prove to themselves that they still were a world power.
 Britain became interested mainly since they sought to check French ambitions.
 Germany which was united only in 1871, sought to catch up with the other Europeans powers.
+Africa was a good place to do it since much land here seemed to be empty.
 This was true of Italy too, united only in 1861.
 Meanwhile the Ottoman empire, which up to this point had ruled much of North Africa, was too weak to defend its former possessions.
 Technological advances assisted the Europeans.
-Steamships took them up Africa’s rivers, quinine helped them fight malaria and far more lethal weapons helped them fight the natives.
+Steamships took them up Africa’s rivers, quinine helped them fight malaria, and far more lethal weapons helped them fight the natives.

 15 Minute History, “The scramble for Africa”